akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+12:10 PM 12/18/2024
+Updates for Objects Movement Rotation Scale.
+Objects with Curves use rotate_Curves_With_Object.
+The idea of it was to be able modify shape in Curve Mode and be able to once rotate object with this shape.
+This idea however breaks when objects are parented.

 12:19 PM 12/2/2024
 Now in Curves Mode and in Modeling Mode selected Morph is affected by curve manipulation.
 Morphs belong to Morph Maps.
 They consist of vertexes.